 - a long series of declarations about your character, fulfilment of all visa requirements, and the legitimacy of all information included in your application

-At present, the Subclass 500 Student Visa is $560, but this amount is subject to change and does not include any family members or dependents that may be listed on your application.
+As of 2018, the Subclass 500 Student Visa is $560AUD, but this amount is subject to change and does not include any family members or dependents that may be listed on your application.
 After paying and submitting your application, you’ll be issued with a Transaction Reference Number, which you can then use to track the status of your visa.
 Depending on the strength of the application and a number of other factors, you might be asked to submit further evidence or even be called in for an interview, but, in talking to other international students, it seems far more likely that you will receive your visa without any further requests if you submitted all required documents in the first place.
 Looking at my own ImmiAccount, my most recent 500 Visa was granted within 6 days of the application and I was notified via email.
 Happy studying!